TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-pos.md

 {% include faq.html explain="Filtering" %}

-You can use any column on the **Tracking Sheet** as a filter, e.g., you can focus on the pupils eligible for Pupil Premium.
+You can use any column on the tracking sheet as a filter, e.g., you can focus on the pupils eligible for Pupil Premium.

 [Learn more about filtering marksheets](filtering)